 • Youtube

-Jointly organized by the Tokyo Metropolitan Government, Arts Council Tokyo, NPOs *, and local governments in Tokyo, from 2009 to the present (April 2025), we have collaborated with 62 organizations and implemented 49 projects.
-We are also working to improve the environment for the continuation of such activities.
+Co-hosted by the Tokyo Metropolitan Government, Arts Council Tokyo, NPOs*, and local governments in Tokyo, we have collaborated and implemented 49 projects with 62 organizations from 2009 to the present (April 2025).
+We are also working to create an environment for such activities to continue.

-* Includes non-profit organizations such as general incorporated associations and social welfare corporations in addition to NPOs.
+*In addition to NPOs, non-profit organizations such as general incorporated associations and social welfare corporations are also included.

 What are art points?